How Wrappr was Born

 So as a result, Wrappr was also born.

-We plan to do this by providing a no-waste alternative.
-Our product is made out of recycled materials, it is organic and biodegradable.
-But we hope that you don’t throw it out it, we hope that you reuse it.
-The artwork is curated by our team of graphic designers and is chosen based on its versatility for multiple occasions and celebrations.
-We hope that it is part of your gift that continues to be passed on and reused.
+We plan to do this by providing a no-waste alternative decorated with original artwork by independent artists.
+The artwork is chosen based on its versatility for multiple occasions and celebrations and the artists get a cut of every sale of their own prints.
+We hope that Wrappr is part of your gift that continues to be passed on and reused.